jornfranke/lecture-nosql/README.md

 Building the applications
 ==============
-You need to clone the whole repository by using the following command git clone https://github.com/jornfranke/lecture-nosql.git
+You need to clone the whole repository by using the following command:

+git clone https://github.com/jornfranke/lecture-nosql.git

 You will need to install Gradle (http://www.gradle.org)